openharmony/docs/en/readme/test.md

 	-tm [TESTMODULE]: specifies the module to test.
 This parameter must be used together with -tp.
 	-ts [TESTSUITE]: specifies a test suite.
 This parameter can be used independently.
 	-tc [TESTCASE]: specifies a test case.
 This parameter must be used together with -ts.
-	You can run -h to display help information.
+	You can run h to display help information.
 	```
 ### Executing Test Cases on Linux
 #### Mapping the Remote Port